dbsystel/DBNetworkStack/README.md

 ## Protocol oriented architecture / Exchangability

-The following table shows all the protocols and it’s default implementations.
+The following table shows all the protocols and their default implementations.

 | Protocol                         | Default Implementation |
 | -------------------------------- | ---------------------- |